falconer24/falconer24/README.md

 My name is S.S.
 Nishchay.
 I develop software and teach new engineers how to do the same.

 I live in Pune, India.
-I currently work for Hexagon, India.
+I currently work for Hexagon.

 I have been building system software, computational and embedded software for the last ten years, both as an employee in various firms as well as an independent consultant.
 I have also taught computer science and engineering courses and faculty development programs in various institutes.